DIVIgor/CS50_search/README.md

+# Description
+This is the first CS50 task.
-Your website must meet the following requirements.
+Your website must meet the following requirements:

 - Pages.
 Your website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.
     - On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
 On each of the other two pages, there should be a link in the upper-right to go back to Google Search.